 When I visit the local fresh food market, I hear the lisp in the cashiers speech, and noticed how her ponytail bounces happily every time she turns her head.
 Her face is bright and hopeful when she asks me if I'm interested in their specials.
 She asks me about my kids and smiles genuinely when she says my son's puppy dog sad face is adorable.
 I see the contours of her wrinkles, the upward curve of her laugh lines, and the crows feet around her eyes that give away a hint of her constant laughter.
 She's been there for years and I've only recently become aware of her countenance.

 I see the crossing guard every afternoon when the kids come out of school.
-I now notice how he frantically rushes kids and their parents with his bushy beard in a walrus grin, and then steps in front of cars with his arms up and his eyebrows furrowed.
+I now notice how he frantically rushes kids and their parents across the busy intersection, stepping in front of cars with his arms up and his eyebrows furrowed.
 The kids run, as directed, and the cars honk at him for getting in their way.
 There are a lot of kids crossing that intersection between 2:45 and 3:15 pm, and we trust the crossing guards with their lives.
 He would step in front of a moving bus to make sure none of the kids get hurt.
 I know this because I saw him do it!
-He too has been the cross guard for years, and I just recently noticed his manner.
+He too has been there for years, and I just recently noticed his manner.

 I've finally met other parents in the park, the fathers who run around with their kids in the playground as if they were kids themselves, the mothers who all have stories to share about how wonderful and horrible their kids behave.
 We laugh and make light of stressful parenting and relationship moments.
 It's one thing to read perfectly crafted parenting stories online, it's a whole other experience when you witness another person's body language, hear the inflection in the tones on specific words, their unedited choice of language, and their laughter....it speaks volumes.